isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution2904.md

 Please refer to 'Things to Note' for additional requirements.

 ### Mode of Payment
-Subscription or Leasing
+Microsoft Cybersecurity Package - 80 Users Pack

 ### Support Level
-Up to 70 for SMEs <br>
+Up to Generic for SMEs <br>
-N.A. for non-SMEs
+Up to IT Solution for non-SMEs

 ### Things to Note
-Minimum 30% ordinary shares (ultimate individual ownership) held directly/indirectly by Singaporean/PR
+Managed Detection and Response

 ### Contact Information
-Web URL: https://axiomitsolns.com/our-solutions/modern-workplace/ <br>Contact Hotline: 62857288 <br>Contact Email: sales@axiomitsolns.com <br>
+39200

 Interested companies can get a quotation from the pre-approved vendor, before applying for the PSG through the <a target='_blank' rel='noopener' href='https://www.businessgrants.gov.sg/'>Business Grant Portal (BGP)</a>.